 534 F.3d 181 (3d Cir.
 2008), aff’g sub nom.
 Am.
 Civil Liberties Union v.
 Gonzalez, 478 F. Supp.
 2d 775 (E.D.
 Pa.
 2007), cert. denied, 555 U.S. 1137 (2009)

-Summary: This case is regarding Child Online Protection Act (COPA), a federal law signed in 1998 that established penalties for distribution of material harmful to minors.
+Summary: The case was a facial challenge to the Child Online Protection Act (COPA), a federal law enacted in 1998 that criminalized the distribution of material harmful to minors on the internet.

 COPA required websites with material “harmful to minors” to have an age verification method to verify that website visitors are not minors.
 The bill was the successor to the Communications Decency Act of 1996, a federal law intended to regulate obscene and indecent material on the Internet.
 In Reno v.
 ACLU, the Supreme Court struck down the anti-indecency provisions of the CDA.